 Then we head off to somewhere in the Aegean.

-It’s supposed to be Greece, I think, since Diana mentions hearing Hercule Poirot speaking fluent Greek at the airport – gosh, that’s not suspicious and suggestive that there’s more to him than appears (spoiler: with all the conversation about Zeus and Hercule saying that he’d spent a lot of time locally when he was younger, do we maybe think that the king of the gods is finally taking an interest in his daughter?).
+It’s supposed to be Greece, I think, since Diana mentions hearing Hercule Poirot speaking fluent Greek at the airport – gosh, that’s not suspicious and suggestive that there’s more to him than appears (spoiler: (spoiler alert) with all the conversation about Zeus and Hercule saying that he’d spent a lot of time locally when he was younger, do we maybe think that the king of the gods is finally taking an interest in his daughter?).
 Arguably, the menu at the local café is authentically Greek, too, being that it’s in English with either coffee or café misspelt (just in case you’re wondering, the Turkish for coffee is Kahve, so we’re not in Turkey either).

 Yet it looks a lot more like Italy, although Italy ain’t exactly on the Aegean coast.
 To be fair again, the movie filmed its Thermyscira scenes in Italy and this is also supposed to be close to where Themyscira was, so maybe we just have to accept that in the DC Comics world, this part of Greece actually looks like Italy.
 Ah DC Comics Greece – maybe one day, you’ll actually look like real Greece.
 Just not today.